(or CV7; primitive achondrite in MetBull 89)

 no coordinates recorded

 Several stones weighing together ~4.2 kg were found in the Sahara Desert and later sold to a collector in Zagora, Morocco in March 2004.
-This meteorite was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and at the University of Washington in Seattle (A. Irving and S. Kuehner), and it was initially determined to be a highly recrystallized (120° triple junctions), highly equilibrated (W sequestration into metal) L7 chondrite with no relict chondrules apparent.
+This meteorite was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and the University of Washington in Seattle (A. Irving and S. Kuehner), and it was initially determined to be a highly recrystallized (~120° triple junctions), highly equilibrated (W sequestration into metal) L7 chondrite with no relict chondrules apparent.
 Notwithstanding this L7 classification, a subsequent oxygen isotope study was conducted at the University of Western Ontario (T. Larson) which showed that NWA 3133 plots on the Carbonaceous Chondrite Anhydrous Mineral (CCAM) line clearly within the field of CV chondrites (see

-Utilizing the MnCr age chronometer, anchored to the angrite NWA 4801, an absolute crystallization age of 4,561.5 (±0.4) m.y. has been developed (Shukolyukov et al., 2011).
-In a similar case, the PbPb age, anchored to the angrite NWA 4801, gives an absolute age of 4,558.0 (±0.13) m.y.
-NWA 3133 had an early thermal history beginning ~6 m.y. after CAI formation.
+Utilizing the MnCr age chronometer anchored to the angrite NWA 4801, an absolute crystallization age of 4.5615 (±0.0004) b.y. has been calculated (Shukolyukov et al., 2011).
+In a similar case, the PbPb age anchored to the angrite NWA 4801 gives an absolute age of 4.5580 (±0.00013) b.y.
+NWA 3133 experienced an early thermal history beginning ~6 m.y. after CAI formation.